J-Montgomery/rfloat/README.md

 > [!NOTE]
-> If you want to evaluate standard library determinism on your platform, the reproducibility tests can check them by defining `RSTD_DETERMINISM` when
+> If you want to evaluate standard library determinism on your platform, the reproducibility tests can check them by defining `RSTD_DETERMINISM` and `ENABLE_NONDETERMINISTIC_TESTS` when
 > building the reproducibility tests, or by using `--preset debug` during CMake configuration with Clang or GCC.

 ## Platforms